 Imagine if a store placed the product you just fell in love with and bought, into a crumpled plastic bag they previously had their groceries in?
 Would it take away from the experience a bit?
 Would you be as excited about the product when you got it home and unwrapped it?
 And would you feel encouraged to purchase from them again?

 MISTAKE SCENARIO: EOS nailed their pod shaped lip balm container but didn’t carry that through to their other products so their brand lacks direction with a hodge-podge of packaging.

-Their wide selection of products means that they’re basically jacks-of-all-trades, master of none.
+Their wide selection of products means they’re basically jacks of all trades, master of none.
 It also leaves them with a lack of direction when it comes to targeting their products towards a specific customer.

 Wrapping is an afterthought since most of their time went into producing 7 different types of products and when a sale is made, they simply toss the item into a generic bag and thank the customer for their purchase.

 SOLUTION SCENARIO: With just one product, they are able to properly brand and design pod shaped containers for their lip balm to help them stand out.

 There are lots of companies who sell lip balm but their branding makes people want to purchase yet another lip balm to own something unique (it gives people “social currency” to feel like they’re onto something and discovered a cool new product before others).

 1 product also allowed them to test different formulas to find a combination that produced an amazing lip balm.
 There are now able to brand all their product as 95% organic, 100% natural and paraben/petroleum free.